xyamzw/docs/docs/faq/error.md

 ## what is this?

-It is some error codes during the use of `AList`, and how to solve them (network problems or network disk change API and other problems may not be solved at the time and need human intervention)
+It is some error codes during the use of `OpenList`, and how to solve them (network problems or network disk change API and other problems may not be solved at the time and need human intervention)

 <br/>